Architecture of Maharashtra: British Colonial

 During the British colonial era, European styles became prevalent, especially in Mumbai(Bombay at that time).
 The most significant examples are the two World Heritage sites of Mumbai ― Chhatrappati Shivaji terminus (designed by Frederick William Stevens in the gothic revival style), and the Victorian and Art Deco ensemble of Mumbai (consisting of Bombay High Court, Rajabai Clock Tower and University of Mumbai).
 Other examples include and Municipal Corporation Building and Asiatic Society in Mumbai and Fergusson College of Pune.

 Indo-Saracenic

 A new architectural style known as the Indo-Saracenic Revival Architecture developed, a combination of British and Indian styles.
 The best examples of this style are Gateway of India, Taj Mahal Hotel, Chhatrapati Shivaji Maharaj Vastu Sangrahalaya (formerly Prince of Wales Museum) in Mumbai.

-Art Deco

-Mumbai has one of the largest collections of art deco buildings in the world.

-Post-Independence (1947―present)

-Modern skyscrapers built in the international style such as The Imperial, Antilia, and Palais Royale form the skyline of Mumbai.